Assessment of Learners

 Resident Promotion

-Royal College Exams for specialties and CFPC exams for family medicine occur near the end of training.
+Royal College Exams for specialties and College of Family Physicians of Canada (CFPC) exams occur near the end of training.
 Possible Assessment Methods used in postgraduate training programs include:

 – In Training Evaluation Reports (ITERs) – Royal College